NSHE Fostering Success Initiative

 UNLV Fostering Scholars Program Coordinator Hired & UNLV Fostering Scholars Program Established

-Utilizing the $200,000 in funding support from the Walter S. Johnson Foundation that was secured in 2020, and an initial internal funding commitment of over $100,000, UNLV went through the hiring process for the Fostering Scholars Program coordinator position in Spring 2021, hired in Summer 2021, and began providing formalized wraparound support services for UNLV students with foster care history in Fall 2021.
-In addition to the coordinator role, the new program was supported by two UNLV Master of Social Work practicum students during its inaugural year (2021-22).
+In June 2021, the University of Nevada, Las Vegas (UNLV) hired Coordinator Heather Richardson to launch the UNLV Fostering Scholars Program, marking NSHE’s second full-time position serving students who have experienced foster care, and first full-time campus-based position and support program dedicated to students with a background in foster care.
+Utilizing the $200,000 in funding support from the Walter S. Johnson Foundation that was secured in 2020, and an initial internal funding commitment of over $100,000, UNLV went through the hiring process for the Fostering Scholars Program coordinator position in Spring 2021, hired in Summer 2021, and began providing formalized wraparound support services for UNLV students with foster care histories in Fall 2021.
+In addition to the coordinator role, the program is supported by two UNLV Master of Social Work practicum students.

 UNR Internally Funds a 2021-22 Graduate Assistant Serving First-Generation College Students, Including Students with Experience in Foster Care